sathwikgs1/agave-sync-demo/README.md

 # agave-sync-demo

 This project is inspired by the engineering challenges Agave is working to solve.
-It’s my attempt to simulate a unified data-sync engine that connects legacy systems, handles multi-tenant workloads fairly, and optimizes caching strategies — all in a practical, hands-on way.
+It’s my attempt to simulate a unified data-sync engine that connects legacy systems, handles multi-tenant workloads fairly, and optimizes caching strategies.

 Here’s the high-level feature plan I’m building out: